 - Skin elasticity: Good skin elasticity is essential for the best possible outcome from arm lift surgery.
 If the skin has poor elasticity, it may not conform to the arms’ new shape after surgery.

-- Weight: A stable weight is important for arm lift surgery, as significant weight loss or gain after surgery can affect the results.
+- Weight: A stable weight is important for invisible arm lift surgery, as significant weight loss or gain after surgery can affect the results.

-- Motivation: It is vital that individuals seeking arm lift surgery are motivated to maintain a healthy lifestyle, including maintaining a stable weight.
+- Motivation: It is vital that individuals seeking invisible arm lift surgery are motivated to maintain a healthy lifestyle, including maintaining a stable weight.
 This will help ensure the best possible results after the surgery.

 - Realistic expectations: Individuals must have realistic expectations about the results of arm lift surgery and understand that it will not completely eliminate all excess skin or fat in the arms.